Guake/guake/docs/source/user/gtk3.rst

-Gtk 3 Port
+GTK 3 Port
 ==========

-Early 2018, Guake has been ported Gtk3, thanks to the huge work of @aichingm.
+Early 2018, Guake has been ported GTK3, thanks to the huge work of @aichingm.
 Old releases and code depending on GTK2 have been put on the `0.8.x <https://github.com/Guake/guake/tree/0.8.x>`_ branch of the GitHub project and will no more be actively maintained.